istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 test: n/a
 ---
 {{ warning }}
-Ambient is in alpha status, use at your own risk.
+Ambient is currently in alpha status, not intended for production use.
 {{ /warning }}

 This guide lets you quickly evaluate Istio ambient service mesh.
 These steps require you to have